magentabusiness/magentabusiness.github.io/docs/user-guide/install/pe/cluster/minikube-cluster-setup.md

 * TOC
 {:toc}

-This guide will help you to setup ThingsBoard in cluster mode with Kubernetes and Minikube.
+This guide will help you to setup IoT Hub in cluster mode with Kubernetes and Minikube.
 For this purpose, we will use docker container images available on [Docker Hub](https://hub.docker.com/search?q=thingsboard&type=image&image_filter=store).

 ## Prerequisites

-ThingsBoard Microservices run on the Kubernetes cluster.
+IoT Hub Microservices run on the Kubernetes cluster.
 You need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.
 If you don't have Minikube installed, please follow [these instructions](https://kubernetes.io/docs/setup/learning-environment/minikube/).

 ### Enable ingress addon